 A symposium on digitizing #VastEarlyAmerica

 by Molly O’Hagan Hardy Next week, The Omohundro Institute will host a group of scholars working in special collections, academia, and grant funding agencies to discuss the past, present, and future of the digitization of the vast early American record.
-Specifically, the group will focus on the Lapidus Initiative Digital Collections Fellowships, an effort the… Read More
+Specifically, the group will focus on the Lapidus Initiative Digital Collections Fellowships, an effort… Read More

 Read More